Saman (dance): Form

-The dance is done by a group of people without musical instruments.
+The dance is performed by a group of people without musical instruments.
 Originally, the group was exclusively men.
-In performing this dance, the player sings some songs while doing some attractive movements.
+In performing this dance, the player sings some songs (syair) while doing the attractive movements.
 A short song (which leads to a short dance) can last for approximately 15 to 20 minutes.

 Performance

 A typical Saman performance is usually constituted of the following elements: The dancers enter the stage and immediately form a single line while sitting in a form equivalent to the Japanese seiza.
-The singer then begins to sing, with the lyrics at the beginning commonly telling the general attributes of Gayo culture at medium pace.
-The dancers then begin to move their hands in a rhythmic manner, following the movements.
+The singer then begins to sing, with the lyrics at the beginning commonly telling the general attributes of Gayo culture at a medium pace.
+The dancers then begin to move their hands rhythmically, following the movements.
 As the dance progresses, the movements are also performed with arms, head, and the upper body.
 The pace becomes faster, and the seat positions may change.
-The key element is that every dancer must move at the same time, creating a homogeneous, continuous, line of movement that is often described as the defining feature of Saman dance.
-One thing that makes this dance quite unique is that the original Saman dance which comes from Gayo Lues is not accompanied by any musical instruments.
+The key element is that every dancer must move at the same time, creating a homogeneous, continuous line of movement that is often described as the defining feature of Saman dance.
+One thing that makes this dance unique is that the original Saman dance, which comes from Gayo Lues, is not accompanied by any musical instruments.